 - 400 ml rapeseed oil or coconut oil (for deep-frying)

-- In a small bowl or a mug, mix the yeast with 1 tbsp sugar of the sugar and 50 ml of the warm milk.
+- In a small bowl or a mug, mix the yeast with 1 tablespoon sugar of the sugar and 50 ml of the warm milk.
 Place in a warm place to rest for 15 minutes or until It gets all bubbly and frothy.

 - Prepare the larger bowl where you will be kneading the dough.
 Sift the flour.
 Add salt and sugar.